swiftcynic/inovus.ai/README.md

 ## Deployment

-Inovus.AI is configured for [Server-Side Rendering (SSR)](https://docs.astro.build/en/guides/on-demand-rendering/) and comes with the Vercel adapter pre-installed.
+Inovus.ai is configured for [Server-Side Rendering (SSR)](https://docs.astro.build/en/guides/on-demand-rendering/) and comes with the Vercel adapter pre-installed.
 You can deploy it by connecting your GitHub repository to Vercel.

 Click the button below to start deploying your project on Vercel: